hemant-garg/mailzy/README.md

 **For some reasons, I cant be able to deploy this website, so sorry for that.**

+.
+.

 Here i am attaching some screenshots of my website.

 1) Homepage

 <img src='./media/Screenshot (290).png'>
+.
+.
+.
 2) On click `Login with google` button, You have to select your gmail account

 <img src='./media/Screenshot (291).png'>
+.
+.
+.
 3) After login you are redirected to your `dashboard`.

 <img src='./media/Screenshot (292).png'>
+.
+.
+.
 4) On click `Add credits` , A payment gateway will be open using which you can add credits to your account.

 <img src='./media/Screenshot (293).png'>
+.
+.
+.
 5) On click `+` button in right bottom side of your dashboard page.
 You can create a survey.

 <img src='./media/Screenshot (295).png'>
+.
+.
+.

-6) On click `next` button, You will get a last chance to recheck everything before sending emails.
+6) On click `Next` button, You will get a last chance to recheck everything before sending emails.

 <img src='./media/Screenshot (296).png'>
+.
+.
+.

-7) On click `send` button, All data store to database and survey is sent to all recipients simultaneously. and you redirected to dashboard page automatically.
+7) On click `Send survey` button, All data store to database and survey is sent to all recipients simultaneously. and you redirected to dashboard page automatically.

 <img src='./media/Screenshot (292).png'>